itroadlabs/apicross/docs/MinMaxRequiredPropertiesValidation.md

 After JSON deserialization into Java object there is no information about field's presence in the JSON document.
 APICROSS by default represents optional schema fields as `JsonNullable`.
 To validate such data models there is a simple JSR-380 toolkit.
-Take a look at the `com.github.itroadlabs.oas.apicross.beanvalidation.*` classes within `apicross-support` module.
+Take a look at the `io.github.itroadlabs.apicross.beanvalidation.*` classes within `apicross-support` module.

 Bellow is an example of generated code:
 ```java